Makindemajor/todo-list-demo/README.md

-📌 Project Name:To-Do List App
+📌 Project Name: To-Do List App

 A simple web-based to-do list application built with HTML, CSS, JavaScript, PHP, and MySQL.
 Users can create, edit, and delete tasks with persistent storage.

  🚀 Features